 So your hearing strange noises coming from your attic and it isn't one of the familiar sounds you've grown accustomed to.
 It's something decisively louder and definitely alive.
-A live animal has broken into your attic and making informed and efficient decisions
+A live animal has broken into your attic and making informed and efficient decisions is your best bet at minimizing the expenses and damages.

 Check out this video, it's a great overview: